-Closely related is the SR-3 Vikhr, a weapon that omits the integral suppressor of the Val and Vintorez and has other modifications for concealed-carry purposes; it is otherwise simply a Val modified with a detachable suppressor and an integrated folding foregrip, and it can take many of the same accessories, including 30-round magazines designed for it that can be loaded into the Vintorez or Val.
+Closely related is the SR-3 Vikhr, a weapon that omits the integral suppressor of the Val and Vintorez and has other modifications for concealed-carry purposes; it is otherwise simply a Val modified with an integrated folding foregrip and a non-integrated suppressor available for later versions, and it can take many of the same accessories, including 30-round magazines designed for it that can be loaded into the Vintorez or Val.

-- Appears in the S.T.A.L.K.E.R. series as the "VLA" or "SA Avalanche", depending on the game.
+- Appears in the STALKER series as the "VLA" or "SA Avalanche", depending on the game.
 It works well as a mid-range stealth weapon, as it's more powerful than any pistol or assault rifle with a suppressor and doesn't have the tunnel vision effect from the Vintorez's scope when it's used from less than 50m distance or in enclosed environments.
-You can optimize it for sniping in Call of Pripyat, but by that point it's better to just nab a Vintorez, especially Nimble's unique version, the "Tide".
+You can optimize it for sniping in Call of Pripyat, but by the point you have access to the necessary modifications and the money to pay for them, it's easier and still better to just nab a Vintorez, especially Nimble's unique version, the "Tide".

 - Appears as a usable weapon in Rainbow Six: Lockdown, with a variety of accessories.

 - Appears, like many other weapons, in 7.62 High Calibre.